interstateone/ProvisioningProfilesBrowser/README.md

 - Double click icon to reveal in finder, or drag it like a file
 - List automatically updates when the directory contents change

+You can download a .zip of the latest version of the app [here](https://github.com/interstateone/ProvisioningProfilesBrowser/releases/latest).
+It's a Developer ID-signed and notarized release build.

 Dependencies:

 - [Sherlouk/SwiftProvisioningProfile](https://github.com/Sherlouk/SwiftProvisioningProfile)